markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 You cannot compute the value of cell `X` without first having calculated the value for cell `Y`.
 Dependencies are widespread in programming, and they are often undesired because they "chain" parts of program together.
-We will leaern several ways of avoiding such dependencies as we progress through this tutorial.
+We will learn several ways of avoiding such dependencies as we progress through this tutorial.

 ### Evaluation Order

-On thing dependencies do is to enforce an order in the evaluation of expressions (or cells, in our example here).
+One thing dependencies do is to enforce an order in the evaluation of expressions (or cells, in our example here).
 So, looking at cell `B2` in the sheet above, the dependencies are as follows (the arrow should be read as "depends on"):